Australian Horse Racing

 Introduction to Australian Horse Racing

-As everyone knows, Australian horse racing is run each and every day of the year (excluding Good Friday and Christmas day) on a variety of racing surfaces with meetings undertaken all around this mighty country – most races are run on grass racing surfaces that are maintained by track specialists at each and every location.
+As everyone knows, Australian horse racing is run each and every day of the year (excluding Christmas day) on a variety of racing surfaces with meetings undertaken all around this mighty country – most races are run on grass racing surfaces that are maintained by track specialists at each and every location.

 Grass racing surfaces vary in their racing condition and as a result makes racing that interesting, fickle and at times exasperating pastime that you can at the same time both love and hate!